 The Gospel of John therefore could be aimed at Jewish Christians that are still in the synagogue (“crypto-Christians” in Brown) who are not fully “Christian” in the opinion of the author.
 They need to come out and be separate from the Synagogue.
 A second aim would therefore be to continue to try and convince Jews and Jesus was the Messiah.

-Brown’s work is well-respected and is always discussed in recent study of the Gospel of John, but it does not appear this scenario has convinced everyone, as Paul Rainbow comments in his recent introduction to Johannine Theology, scholars “amass tomes trying to squeeze theories from the almost dearth of information that we have about unknown authors and redactors” (53).
+Raymond Brown and his Johannine community theory is well-respected and is always discussed in recent study of the Gospel of John, but it does not appear this scenario has convinced everyone, as Paul Rainbow comments in his recent introduction to Johannine Theology, scholars “amass tomes trying to squeeze theories from the almost dearth of information that we have about unknown authors and redactors” (53).

 Nevertheless, there is something to Brown’s contention that the Gospel of John is a kind of reflection of the “parting of the ways” between Judaism and Christianity in the last third of the first century.
 This accounts for the Jewishness of John’s Gospel while also reflecting a fairly well-developed Christology.
 If this Gospel is some kind of a Jewish-Christian missionary tract, how would our reading of John change?

 Are there specific elements in John that are more “Jewish” than often assumed?
+Are there other ways we might evaluate Brown’s thesis?